Shrewsbury Drapers Company: Decline of trade: 18th–19th centuries

 An 1824 gazetteer noted that domestic production of cloth by small farmers had greatly declined due to the introduction of spinning mills.
 The Thursdays webb market was no longer operational and the drapers bought the cloth through their agents in the country.

-As the Industrial Revolution developed in the 19th century the trade guilds became irrelevant, and their regulatory powers were removed by the Municipal Corporations Act of 1835.
+As the Industrial Revolution developed in the 19th century the trade guilds became irrelevant, and their regulatory powers were removed by the Municipal Corporations Act 1835.

 Later years: 19th century to present

 After 1835 the Company retained ownership of Elizabethan Drapers Hall with its 17th century furniture and the almshouses.

 These were assigned to a charitable trust.

 By the end of the 19th century the company's role was simply the trustee of the almshouse buildings in Longden Coleham.

 In the late 1960s the Company agreed to take responsibility for the Hospital of St Giles almshouses, which they rebuilt.

 By the 1990s maintenance of the Drapers Hall, which was partly rented out for residential use, was becoming a drain on the charity's resources.

 The Hall was sold to the London Drapers, who restored it and converted it into a boutique hotel.

 In 2013 it was reported that the Shrewsbury Drapers Company was planning to create 21 sheltered apartments for elderly people in Abbey Foregate, Shrewsbury.